List of Mid-American Conference champions: Basketball (women's)

-The women's basketball tournament is held in March at Quicken Loans Arena in Cleveland.
+The women's basketball tournament is held in March at Rocket Arena in Cleveland.
 The tournament was first held in 1982 and has been in Cleveland since 2000.
-It moved to Quicken Loans Arena in 2001.
+It moved to Rocket Arena, then known as Quicken Loans Arena, in 2001.

 Cross country (men's)

-The men's cross country championship is held in October along with the women's cross country championship.
+The men's cross country championship is held in late October or early November alongside the women's cross country championship.

 Cross country (women's)

-The women's cross country championship is held in October along with the men's cross country championship.
+The women's cross country championship is held in late October or early November alongside the men's cross country championship.

 Field hockey

 The field hockey tournament championship is hosted by the highest seed.

 Football

-The football championship game is held in November and pits the East Division champion and the West Division champion.
-From its inception in 1997 to 2003, it was held at the home field of the division champion with the best conference record (with tiebreakers employed as needed).
+The football championship game is held in November.
+Through the 2023 season, it pitted the East Division and West Division champions.
+The divisional alignment was scrapped after the 2023 season; since then, championship games have featured the top two teams in the conference standings (with tiebreakers employed as needed).
+From its inception in 1997 to 2003, it was held at the home field of the division champion with the best conference record (also with tiebreakers as needed).
 Since the 2004 edition, it has been held at Ford Field in Detroit.